NeuroWinter/neurowinter.github.io/_drafts/2026-08-27-The-trade-desk-on-health-bank-lottery.md

 [D8RH8R](https://www.linkedin.com/in/ryan-williams-4068351b8/) took apart SS7
-signalling firewalls: seven ways a legal-but-unusual BER encoding makes the firewall and the network element disagree about what a message says, so the firewall fails to read the field it is supposed to be policing and passes the query through.
+signalling firewalls: seven ways a legal-but-unusual BER encoding makes the firewall and the network element disagree about what a message says, so the firewall passes a query it should have blocked.
 He closed by saying that was all old tech, and the interesting unexplored surface now is ad tech.
 He gets the credit for the direction and none of the blame for what I did with it.

 A short primer, because the vocabulary is genuinely awful.
 When a page loads an ad slot it does not load an ad.
 It runs an auction, in the few hundred